 - A116.
 Based on the audit evidence obtained, the auditor may conclude that the evidence points to an accounting estimate that differs from management's point estimate.
 Where the audit evidence supports a point estimate, the difference between the auditor's point estimate and management's point estimate constitutes a misstatement.
 Where the auditor has concluded that using the auditor's range provides sufficient appropriate audit evidence, a management point estimate that lies outside the auditor's range would not be supported by audit evidence.
 In such cases, the misstatement is no less than the difference between management's point estimate and the nearest point of the auditor's range. - A117.
 Where management has changed an accounting estimate, or the method in making it, from the prior period based on a subjective assessment that there has been a change in circumstances, the auditor may conclude based on the audit evidence that the accounting estimate is misstated as a result of an arbitrary change by management, or may regard it as an indicator of possible management bias (see paragraphs A124-A125). - A118.
-ISA (UK and Ireland) 45024 provides guidance on distinguishing misstatements for purposes of the auditor's evaluation of the effect of uncorrected misstatements on the financial statements.
-In relation to accounting estimates, a misstatement, whether caused by fraud or error, may arise as a result of: - Misstatements about which there is no doubt (factual misstatements).
+ISA (UK) 450 (Revised June 2016)26 provides guidance on distinguishing misstatements for purposes of the auditor's evaluation of the effect of uncorrected misstatements on the financial statements.
+In relation to accounting estimates, a misstatement, whether caused by fraud or error, may arise as a result of: - Misstatements about which there is no doubt (factual misstatements). - Differences arising from management's judgments concerning accounting estimates that the auditor considers unreasonable, or the selection or application of accounting policies that the auditor considers inappropriate (judgmental misstatements). - The auditor's best estimate of misstatements in populations, involving the projection of misstatements identified in audit samples to the entire populations from which the samples were drawn (projected misstatements).